oslundstrom/osh/README.md

 make check
 ```

-The tests uses the Unity framework, and when running the make-command the first time, the unity repo should be cloned into a directory called `unity`.
+The tests uses the Unity framework, and when running the make-command the first time, the unity repo will automatically be cloned into a directory called `unity`.